jtakkala/tulva/README.md

 Tulva
 =====

 Tulva is BitTorrent client written entirely in Go as a project for Hacker School fall 2013.
 It's currently a work in progress.
+We aim for correctness and protocol completeness: designing an optimal download strategy, implementing both upload and download, multiple tracker support, and the resumption of interrupted downloads.
 The authors are Jari Takkala and Brian Dignan.
-We aim for correctness and protocol completeness: designing an optimal download strategy, implementing both upload and download, multiple tracker support, and the resumption of interrupted downloads.
-Tulva is Finnish for flood.
+The name Tulva comes from the Finnish word for flood.

 ## Status